Star Trek: Voyager – Elite Force: Development

 Publisher Activision acquired the rights to produce Star Trek video games from Viacom in September 1998.
 With Viacom leaving the video game industry, Activision's licensing agreement allowed the publisher to hold the rights to Star Trek video games for ten years.
 Development on the game started in January 1999.
 Elite Force was one of several Star Trek games announced shortly afterward.
 Developed by Raven Software, a company whose past projects included the first-person shooters Heretic and Soldier of Fortune, Elite Force was developed using technology created by id Software.
 Elite Force was one of the first games to license id Tech 3, the game engine which debuted with Quake III: Arena.
 During late 1999 and early 2000, Raven revealed several screenshots and discussed the premise of the game, with Activision setting a release date for the second quarter of 2000.
 Activision presented a demonstration of Elite Force at the E3 convention in May 2000, alongside Away Team and Bridge Commander.
 In the months following the E3 convention, the biographies of several of the game's key characters were released as promotional material.
 On August 29, 2000, Activision announced that Raven Software had completed development on Elite Force, stating that the game would be released later in September.
-Elite Force was consequently published on September 20, 2000.
+Elite Force was consequently published in Europe on September 15, 2000, and in North America on September 20.
+A version for Mac OS developed by Westlake Interactive and published by Aspyr was released on November 20.
 Raven continued to support the game post-release, with the addition of patches and bonus content for the game's multiplayer mode.

 In a June 2000 interview, Raven Software co-founder Brian Raffel stated that one of the objectives of the game was to make the player feel "like [they're] part of a Voyager episode".
 To this end, Elite Force extensively uses scripted sequences to interact with non-player characters, convey plot information and build up the immersion in the game's setting, with Valve's first-person shooter title Half-Life cited as a direct inspiration.
 However, in contrast to Half-Life, the player is given the ability to influence the outcome of some scripted sequences, which can often involve the injury or death of other characters, sometimes with immediate or delayed repercussions depending on the player's actions.
 Over fifty in-game cut scenes were produced for Elite Force, in addition to computer-generated cinematics.
 In addition, large portions of the USS Voyager were recreated from the series to enhance the player's immersion in the Star Trek setting.